Friday, April 17, 2009

 My area of interest is United States History.
 The most interesting area of history for me is the time period of our founding fathers and the establishment of our country as well as the United States involvement in World War II and the Cold War.
 Currently, the Cold War is my major interest.
 I also enjoying learning about Presidents and each of their efforts to make America the super power and the country they want it to become.
 Each president has something that they hid from the public, some more than others.
 This makes politics as fun and interesting as it is.
 We never know the whole truth.
 I love to read and learn about the creation of our country.
 I also love learning about different religions.
 There are so many religions and versions of religions in the world that the learning never ends!

+As far as teaching history, I want to teach United States History.
 I cannot wait to share my passion with students.
-Currently, US History is taught at the eleventh grade level, please see the
+Currently, US History is taught at the eleventh grade level, please see the California Standards for Social Sciences for additional information.

 Eleventh grade US History is the last effort to establish some sort of